MatthewPalmer9/RailsHelper/Rails_Validation.md

 `render` can be instructed to render the templates from other actions.
 In the above code, since we want the `:new` template from the same controller, we don't have to specify anything except the template name.

+Remember: **redirects incur a new page load**.
+When we redirect after validation failure, we **lose** the instance of `@post` that has feedback (messages for the user) in its `errors` attribute.

+Another way to differentiate redirects is this:

+If you hit Refresh after a redirect/page load, your browser resubmits the `GET` request without complaint.

+If you hit Refresh after rendering on a form submit, your browser gives you a popup to confirm that you want to resubmit form data with the `POST` request.

 # Custom Validators